brianglass/anastasis/files/15_september.md

 Of the Feast.
 Tone 5. Χαίροις ἀσκητικῶν.

 Hail, life-bearing Cross, unconquerable trophy of true religion, door of Paradise, support of the faithful, rampart of the Church.
-Through you corruption is wiped out and destroyed, the power of death is swallowed up, and we are exalted from earth to heaven: invincible weapon, opponent of demons, glory of martyrs, true ornament of monks, harbour of salvation, bestowing on the world GodÂ’s great mercy.
+Through you corruption is wiped out and destroyed, the power of death is swallowed up, and we are exalted from earth to heaven: invincible weapon, opponent of demons, glory of martyrs, true ornament of monks, harbour of salvation, bestowing on the world God’s great mercy.

 Hail, Cross of the Lord!
 Through you humanity has been released from the curse; sign of true joy, who shatter enemies by your exaltation, O all-venerable: our help, strength of Kings, power of the just, majesty of priests.
 Those who are marked with you are freed from dangers; rod of power, under which we are shepherded; weapon of peace, round which Angels stand in fear; divine glory of Christ, who grants the world his great mercy.